koebelt/cpp-smart-comment/README.md

     copy the extention to the`~/.vscode/extentions/` folder then restart vscode .

     On windows :
-    copy the extention to the`%USERPROFILE%` folder then restart vscode .
+    copy the extention to the`%USERPROFILE%\.vscode\extensions.` folder then restart vscode .

 If the UI configuration for the author doesn't work: